Mathematical Visualizations

 or its inverse (in contrast to the radial component and scalar time), while the space itself is expanding in the hyperradial direction at the hypervelocity , - signals propagate at local proper speed

-along the volumetric surface dictated by the zero-energy condition, thus being affected by both the decreased velocity by and greater distance due to the curvature (radially), while the emitters and receivers are in different energetic states which also affect observations, and - in abstract free-fall starting from far away, motion and gravitational factors become equal (reminescent of the equivalence principle, where “gravitational time dilation
+along the volumetric surface dictated by the zero-energy condition, thus being affected by both the decreased velocity by and greater radial distance due to the curvature (which results in the empirically correct Shapiro time delay), while the emitters and receivers are in different energetic states which also affect observations, and - in abstract free-fall starting from far away, motion and gravitational factors become equal (reminescent of the equivalence principle, where “gravitational time dilation

 in a gravitational well is equal to the velocity time dilation for a speed that is needed to escape that gravitational well”, but not exactly the same), , thus allowing simply squaring the gravitational factor to get the factor , relating the predictions to local time standards, as was done in some of the velocity plots above.
 This detail could be the key in interpreting the differences between the standard gravitational models, such as GR, and the model studied here, as here the free-fall is only gravitationally present at each distance , not always kinematically.
 Relativity allows defining any reference frame, and here we are most often not looking from the point of view of a local, freely falling reference frame, which is treated more like a special situation here.
 Inspect these early images to get a glimpse of the ideas under study: a, b, c, d, e.